kanidm/kanidm/book/src/server_configuration.md

 ## Run the Server

 Now we can run the server so that it can accept connections.
-This defaults to using `-c /data/server.toml`.
+The container defaults to using a configuration file in `/data/server.toml`.

 ```bash
 docker run -p 443:8443 -v kanidmd:/data kanidm/server:latest